About the University of Illinois Springfield

-- US News & World Report – America’s Best Colleges has ranked UIS among the top ten public regional universities in the Midwest for each of the past nine years.
+- US News & World Report – America’s Best Colleges has ranked UIS among the top 15 public regional universities in the Midwest for each of the past eleven years.

 - UIS alums comprise 28% of the college-educated workforce residing in Springfield.